 Grant duration and financial support

 Awards are provided for three-year studentships.
-The stipend offered for studentships starting October 2020 is:
+The stipend offered for studentships is reviewed periodically, and is currently:

 Tuition fees for UK students is provided (at Home/EU rate only), as well as a research allowance to cover all materials, consumables, equipment and animal costs.
 This allowance should not exceed £10,000 per year.
 Costs associated with travel and conference registration may be requested in addition to this allowance.
 These must be reasonable and fully justified and will be agreed by the Review Panel.
 Training costs of up to £1500 relevant to the project may also be requested.
 International students may apply, however international fees must be self-funded or supported by the institute.

 How to apply